 Jennifer Brundage

-Jennifer Brundage is a National Outreach Manager in Smithsonian Affiliations, and moved to Washington, DC in 2006 after almost a decade as an educator at the Cooper Hewitt Smithsonian Design Museum in New York City.
-She has a Masters degree in art and design history from Pratt Institute in Brooklyn, NY.
-Brundage originally hails from Colorado, and is passionate about all things outdoors.
+Jennifer Brundage is a Project Specialist in the Office of the Under Secretary for Education.
+There, she co-leads an outreach initiative to deepen the Smithsonian's collaborations with communities nationwide.
+Prior to this position, she served as a National Outreach Manager in Smithsonian Affiliations, and moved to Washington, D.C. after years as an educator at the Cooper-Hewitt Smithsonian Design Museum in New York City.
+She has a Master's degree in art and design history from Pratt Institute in Brooklyn, New York, and a Certificate in Climate Education from Antioch University.
+Brundage originally hails from Colorado, and is passionate about travel, lifelong learning, and all things outdoors.

 Stories from this author